Hugh Laurie: Music

 Laurie is an accomplished pianist who began taking piano lessons at the age of six.
 He sings and plays the piano, guitar, drums, harmonica, and saxophone.
 He has displayed his musical talents throughout his acting career, such as on A Bit of Fry & Laurie, Jeeves and Wooster, House, and his appearance as host of Saturday Night Live in October 2006.
 He is a vocalist and keyboard player for the Los Angeles charity rock group Band From TV.

-Following Meat Loaf's appearance in the House episode "Simple Explanation", Laurie played piano as a special guest on the song "If I Can't Have You" from Meat Loaf's 2010 album Hang Cool Teddy Bear.
+Following Meat Loaf's appearance in the House episode "Simple Explanation", Laurie played piano as a special guest on the song "If I Can't Have You" in Meat Loaf's 2010 album Hang Cool Teddy Bear.
 Laurie co-wrote and performed the humorous blues song, "Sperm Test in the Morning", in the film Maybe Baby.

 On House Laurie played several classic rock 'n roll instruments including Gibson Flying V and Les Paul guitars, as well as piano and Hammond B-3 organ.

-On 26 July 2010 it was announced that Laurie would be releasing a blues album after signing a contract with Warner Bros.
+On 26 July 2010, it was announced that Laurie would be releasing a blues album after signing a contract with Warner Bros.
 Records.
 The album, called Let Them Talk, was released in France on 18 April 2011 and in Germany on 29 April.
 The album features collaborations from well-known artists such as Tom Jones, Irma Thomas and Dr. John.

-On 1 May 2011 Laurie and a jazz quintet closed the 2011 Cheltenham Jazz Festival to great acclaim.
+On 1 May 2011, Laurie and a jazz quintet closed the 2011 Cheltenham Jazz Festival to great acclaim.
 He followed that up as the subject of the 15 May 2011 episode of ITV's series Perspectives, explaining his love for the music of New Orleans and playing music, from his album Let Them Talk, at studios and live venues in the city itself.
 He was the subject of PBS Great Performances Let them Talk, also about New Orleans jazz, first broadcast on 30 September 2011.

 His second album, Didn't It Rain, was released in the UK on 6 May 2013.
 In the same year he played at the together with his band.
 This concert was filmed and later released as Live on the Queen Mary on DVD and Blu-ray.